TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/networking/enet_cli.md

  ^ | `utils writemem <start_addr> <word1> ...` | Writes to memory starting from `start_addr`.
  ^ | `utils help` | Prints a list of all commands available in the `utils` module.

-## Application Programming Interface

-For details on the APIs, refer to \ref ENET_CLI_API.

 ## Demo and Examples

 \ref EXAMPLES_ENET_CLI_APP